 A great deal of logistical work goes into each of our projects, and we are counting on our volunteers to show up.
 This deposit helps ensure that they do.
-Based on the complexity and duration of the project, trip deposits start at $50 (usually car camping trips), $75 (backcountry projects), and $100 (projects with complex logistics).
+For 2017, a project deposit is $50.

 Please remember that project deposits are refundable.
-Once you complete your volunteer CDT project, you'll have the option to donate your deposit or request a refund.
+Once you complete your volunteer MWA project, your account will automatically be refunded.

-If you cancel less than one month before the project start date, your deposit will be considered a donation to MWA's CDT Montana program and will be used to offset the expense we will have to incur to find your replacement on the crew.
+If you cancel less than one month before the project start date, your deposit will be considered a donation to the Stewardship program and will be used to offset the expense we will have to incur to find your replacement on the crew.
 Thank you for your understanding.

 Here is what you can expect from projects with these levels of difficulty: